xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 Another benefit of BFD, is that it provides network administrators with a consistent method of detecting failures.
 Thus, one availability methodology could be used, irrespective of the Interior Gateway Protocol (IGP) or the topology of the target network.
 This eases network profiling and planning, because re-convergence time should be consistent and predictable.
 BFD function is defined in [RFC 5880](https://tools.ietf.org/html/rfc5880).
 BFD is essentially a Control plane protocol designed to detect the forwarding path failures.
 BFD adjacencies do not go down on Control-Plane restarts (e.g. RSP failover) since the goal of BFD is to detect only the forwarding plane failures. [[Reference](https://community.cisco.com/t5/service-providers-documents/bfd-support-on-cisco-asr9000/ta-p/3153191)]

 For understanding the BFD in details please visit the excellent articles. [[Reference1](https://community.cisco.com/t5/service-providers-blogs/bfd-over-ipv4-implementation-on-ncs5500-platform/ba-p/3825926) [Reference2](https://community.cisco.com/t5/service-providers-documents/bfd-support-on-cisco-asr9000/ta-p/3153191)].
-In this document, we will try to focus on BFD architecture and its hardware implementation.
+In this document, we will try to focus on BFD architecture and its hardware implementation on NCS55xx and NCS5xx product families.

 ## BFD Modes Supported on NCS55xx and NCS5xx